SergeyXa/Google.Apis.Translate_Wrapper/README.md

 and, in fact, is just a minimalistic wrapper around these, making it simple to use the APIs for a text translation from .NET or any environment supporting COM.

-The translator in VBA (e.g. in Word, or Excel).
+The translator can be used from VBA (e.g. in Word, or Excel).
 The project was initially developed to translate some Word documents.
 The source of the macro demonstrating usage of the translator in Microsoft Word is included.

 ## Building And Installation